Southeastern Louisiana University: History

-John Alario, dean of the Louisiana State Senate, is a graduate of Southeastern.
-Another Southeastern alumnus was the late State Representative Donald Ray Kennard, who began representing parts of East Baton Rouge and Livingston parishes starting in 1976.
-Kennard is also a former president of the Southeastern Alumni Association.
-See also Southeastern Louisiana University alumni.
+In 2012, the university, along with Northwestern State University and Louisiana State University, was censured by the American Association of University Professors for violations of AAUP standards on faculty rights.

 Southeastern offers has its University Center for commencement exercises of high schools throughout the Northshore Region and actively encouraging area high school students to continue on to the university level.

 Southeastern owns the Columbia Theatre for the Performing Arts in Hammond's Historic District.
 First opened in 1928, the Columbia was acquired by the university in the 1990s and renovated in the amount of $5.6 million.
 The large foyer is dedicated to the late State Senator John Hainkel, who was instrumental in obtaining the funding for the renovation.

 Academics

 Southeastern Louisiana University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS) to award degrees at the Associate, Baccalaureate and Master's levels.
 Southeastern has been accredited by the Southern Association of Colleges and Schools since 1946.

 Southeastern consists of five colleges with 18 academic departments and programs offering over 60 degree programs.

-Southeastern's state-of-the-art Sims Library houses several important collections, including the Morrison Room, the Rayburn Collection, the Pineywoods People Exhibits, and the Center for Regional Studies.The Bill Evans archives are housed at the library.
+Southeastern's state-of-the-art Sims Library houses several important collections, including the Morrison Room, the Rayburn Collection, the Pineywoods People Exhibits, and the Center for Regional Studies.
+The Bill Evans archives are housed at the library.